opensearch-project/documentation-website/_opensearch/rest-api/snapshots/index.md

 # Snapshot APIs

-The snapshot APIs allow you to manage snapshots.
+The snapshot APIs allow you to manage snapshots and snapshot repositories.